alexstyl/contactstore/docs/fetch_contacts.md

 You can use Contact Store to fetch information about a contact's linked accounts.
 This can be used to allow your app to start a call on WhatsApp, open someone's conversation on Telegram and more.

+!!! attention "Outdated documentation"

+    `LinkedAccountValues` have been replaced with `CustomDataItems`
+    and this part of the documentation will be updated soon.

 ### Fetching a contact's linked accounts

 Similar to fetching a contact's details, you need to provide the `ContactColumn#LinkedAccountValues`